jroodman/Pantry/README.md

 ## Setup to Test Against Amazon Alexa

 First, create an Amazon Developer Account, create a new Alexa skill, and drag and drop `alexa_interaction_model.json` into the code editor in the Interaction Model Beta configuration tab.
 You can use the tools in the Test tab to test server responses by typing in specific Alexa requests.
-You will also be able to test the skill on any Alexa enabled device that is registered using you developer account.
+You will also be able to test the skill on any Alexa enabled device that is registered using your developer account.

 *Note: To test the skill, you must specify a Service Endpoint in the Configuration tab.
 The skill must be hosted on a server or cloud platform that supports https requests.
 For local testing [ngrok](https://ngrok.com) is a fantastic tool.*